living-labs/trec-os-data/README.md

       ]
     }

-Where the qid is the query identifier, qstr is the raw query string and doclist is a list of docids for the candidate documents to be ranked.
+Where the `qid` is the query identifier, `qstr` is the raw query string and `doclist` is a list of document identifiers for the candidate documents to be ranked.

 ## Clicks